Theta Health

 Societal Pressures: Navigating a Complex Landscape

 The likelihood that someone would experience severe burnout can be significantly influenced by the larger socioeconomic setting in which they live.
-Burnout can thrive in an atmosphere where there is a persistent "hustle culture" that praises nonstop activity and views it as a sign of success.
+Research links burnout to workplace cultures that reward constant availability and treat overwork as a status symbol — what organizational psychologists have begun calling "hustle culture."

 Stress among people is also influenced by cultural norms, obligations to one's family, and the fear of failing in a highly competitive environment.
 The road to severe burnout becomes all too prevalent in a culture that frequently prioritizes production over well-being.